srflaxu40/ansible-m31/README.md

 ## Roles:

 * No network arch.
 (VPCs, subnets, etc) are created by these playbooks.
 These playbooks expect you have a VPC created with existing subnets.
 In order for certain roles to work (like openvpn), you must have a public subnet connected to your internet gateway (IGW) via a route table.
 This is necessary for instances created by the ec2.yml playbook that require a public subnet.
-* The _*ansible_env*_ file sets environment variables that are required to be changed.
+* The _*ansible_env*_ file sets environment variables that are required to be changed; this is super important for you to customize to your own values.
 Others that exist, but do not have to be changed (defaults) are inside the standard vars directory for a role `roles/<role name>/vars/main.yml`.
   - These vars can also be overridden on the command line or inside the run.sh script by adding the `--extra-args` argument. has a route table that connects it to your VPC's internet gateway.
 * Important - this has only been tested on the base Ubuntu AMI for 16.04 in us-east-1 (ami-cd0f5cb6).
 Running it on